 - Music companies whose primary business activities are those of an artist manager, distributor, publisher or record label

 The first two categories only need to fill out the main page of the applicant profile, without the Qualifying Criteria.
 They must submit their profile for rating using the request review button on the main page.
 They will receive an immediate provisional approved applicant rating.

 Songwriters need fill out the applicant profile main page and the Qualifying Criteria songwriters page.
 They must submit their profile for rating using the request review button on the main page.
 They will receive an immediate provisional approved applicant rating.

 Artist managers, distributors, publishers and record labels can be eligible for FACTOR funding for their business, based on the information provided in the Qualifying Criteria.
 Once they have submitted their profile for rating using the request review button on the landing page, FACTOR staff review the information provided.

 Eligible record labels looking to apply to the Comprehensive Music Company program must meet all of the foregoing criteria and also the additional criteria set out in Section 17.8 of the Business Policies.
 Note: Record Labels may only qualify for a company rating of 4 at the Annual Review.

 New companies that have never received a FACTOR applicant rating may submit a completed applicant profile (including qualifying criteria and gross revenue information, if applicable) and request a rating review at any time.
 Those new companies may receive a company rating of approved, 2 or 3.

-All Eligible Music Companies (companies with an existing music company rating of 2, 3 or 4) must update their Qualifying Criteria every year prior to the annual review deadline on the last business day in February.
+All Eligible Music Companies (companies with an existing music company rating of 2, 3 or 4) must update their Qualifying Criteria every year prior to the annual review deadline at fiscal year end.
 This includes: